TheNergaL/dasc/README.txt

 This will envoke the GNU C Compiler with the C99 standarad on your .c file, linking the pthread library for building, and create and executable called dcas.exe, which can then be run.

-Alternatively just run the *nix shell script I've included here.
+Alternatively just run the *nix shell script I've included here by navigating to the dcas directory and typing capture into the terminal.

 *Note: I know the output is kinda ugly.
 There are 10 drones that are created sequentially at [0,0], [1,1], [2,2], ... etc

 The drones are represented by their pthread numbers, 0, 1, 2....

-Upon instantiation, each drone is assigned a package to pick up arbitrarily.
+Upon instantiation, each drone is assigned a package to pick up arb0itrarily.
 These are represented by the apex of the drone's flight path (the position where the drone turns around to come back home.)

 There are also obstacles for the to avoid drone printed about the map, represented by char 'X'